czbiohub-sf/protoSpaceJAM/docs/source/algorithmandparameters.rst

 |
 Tunable parameters
 ------------------
-The goal of protoSpaceJAM is to streamline the design of both gRNA and donor sequences using a biologically-informed set of rules (summarized in the fifgure below) that are fully described in subsequent sections of this page.
+The goal of protoSpaceJAM is to streamline the design of both gRNA and donor sequences using a biologically informed set of rules (summarized in the figure below).
+These are fully described in subsequent sections of this page.

 .. figure:: /_static/images/tunable_parameters.png
    :width: 100%